PRO-SIGHTS FAQ's . . .

 You'll get your choice of a Front & Rear blade.
 You'll also get (2) set screws for the rear base; A Phillips hold down screw (1-Long & 1 Short); (1) Fitment Nut; (1) Gunsmith Fitment Block; (1) Allen wrench; (1) front sight screw and a pack of (5) nylon elevation inserts.

 A: It's NOT a cheap screw.
 It is a LOW PROFILE especially made screw.
 The Stainless screw is there by request of Special Operators.
 They had trouble finding the right size Allen wrench (especially when over seas) and we've had MANY of the Allen sockets FAIL.
-The black screw rusted in place due to sweat and/or salt air & water.
 But since everyone seems to have a Phillips on their Leatherman Tool, it seemed only logical to make our new screw a Phillips' #2.
-However, all sights NOW come with (2) Screws: 1 Stainless & (1) BLACK MAX NITRIDED (salt spray resistant).
-Likewise the Front & Rear Sight Bases are BLACK MAX NITRIDED for corrosion resistance.
+However, all sights NOW come with (2) Screws: 1 STAINLESS & 1 BLACK STAINLESS the CANNOT & WILL NOT RUST!!

 Q: What is the thread of the Hold Down Screw?
 I may want to replace it.

-A: The screw is 5-40 tpi and is especially made with a Low Profile Head (so, it's NOT available at the hardware store) and it's made from a Stainless that will NOT rust.
-BUT I have Good News!
-We NOW have BLACK MAX NITRIDED screws available.
+A: The screw is 5-40 tpi and is especially made with a Low Profile Head (so, it's NOT available at the hardware store) and it's made from a STAINLESS that will NOT rust.
+And EVEN our BLACK STAINLESS Screw CANNOT & WILL NOT RUST.

 Q: Can you rack the slide with that rear sight?